playgen/it-alert/Server/deploy/ReadMe.md

 5. In Windows's "Services" manager:
 5.1.
 Locate the "Photon Socket Server.
 LoadBalancing" service.
 5.2.
 Right Click and select "Properties".
 5.3.
+Set "Startup Type" to "Automatic (Delayed Start)".
+5.4.
 Select the "Recovery" tab and set all failure options to "Restart the service".
-5.4.
+5.5.
+Set both "Reset fial count after" and "Restart service after" to 1.
+5.6.
 Click "Apply".